 Re-examining your policies is essential when creating a cyber security strategy, as you want to ensure that they’re up-to-date and resilient enough to cover any rising cyber threads.
 These policies should explain your company’s plan to protect both its physical assets and digitally stored information.
 Whether you store data on-site, in the cloud, or both, it’s crucial to have security policies governing your actions.

-Keep in mind that as technology and threats evolve, security policies must change, and your documents may need to be updated.
+Keep in mind that as technology and threats evolve, website security policies must change, and your documents may need to be updated.
 Thankfully, if you follow the steps outlined above, you and your employees should have a clearer idea of what you need to do to ensure your business remains safe, resilient, and secure.